sochi/php-nginx/README.md

 RUN mkdir log temp

 # append other configuration to the server if necessary
+#
 # for instance we can set expiration headers for cache, or to disable access
 # logging on favicon.ico and robots.txt
+#
+# note the custom file extension used, this is to higlight the configuration is
+# extending the default rather than adding a new server block
 COPY <your_configuration_file>.conf /etc/nginx/conf.d/custom.default_conf
 ```